 - Make sure your child's school has a food allergy management plan.
 Guidelines are available to create policies and procedures.
 Staff should have access to and be trained in using an epinephrine injector.

 - Have your child wear a medical alert bracelet or necklace.
-This will help make sure he or she gets the right treatment if he or she isn't able to communicate during a severe reaction.
-The alert will include your child's name and the type of food allergy he or she has, and may also list brief emergency instructions.
+This will help emergency workers give the right treatment if your child isn't able to communicate during a severe reaction.
+The alert identifies your child by name and condition, including type of food allergy.
+Medical alert jewelry may also list brief emergency instructions.

 If you have peanut allergy, do the following:

 - Wear a medical alert bracelet or necklace.

 Preparing for your appointment